When I speak at conferences or with our clients, I get a lot of questions about our strategic SAP road map at Accenture.

 To begin, we knew we needed to stay current in terms of having the latest and leading ERP capabilities and we needed speed in our core database.
 To stay current with the SAP product road map and to support continued application security, we performed an application upgrade to SAP BW 7.5 and another to SAP BPC 10.1.
 We also chose this opportunity to migrate Accenture’s first major SAP application to the public cloud, to achieve greater scalability and environment efficiency.

-Our initial internal IT project/migration team expanded to include the Accenture Global Delivery Network and teams from Microsoft and SAP, along with input from subject matter experts from our Accenture SAP Cloud Center of Excellence.
+Our initial internal IT project/migration team expanded to include the Accenture Advanced Technology Centers and teams from Microsoft and SAP, along with input from subject matter experts from our Accenture SAP Cloud Center of Excellence.
 From the business side, teams were assembled from Internal Business Operations, Finance, Global Controllership and Human Resources.

 Working virtually, we all knew we were breaking new ground.
 For one, we were undertaking a move of Accenture’s entire 7 TB BW landscape and architecture from on premise to a public cloud solution that had never been proven at our scale.
 Second, once in the cloud, we would need to do a database migration from Microsoft SQL to SAP HANA.